bjansen/gyokuro/doc/0.2/index.md

 While gyokuro does not embed its own templating engine, it provides an extension point that allows you to plug your favorite engine.
-Extensions have to satisfy an interface named `TemplateRenderer`, defined in the module `com.github.bjansen.gyokuro.view.api`:
+Extensions have to satisfy an interface named `TemplateRenderer`, defined in the module `net.gyokuro.view.api`:

     "A wrapper for a template engine capable of rendering a template to a [[String]]."